-The National Weather Service and the weather models used by the Division of Air Quality (Air Quality) are showing the potential for high winds beginning Sunday evening and lasting throughout Monday afternoon.
-The forecast is for sustained winds of 15-20 mph, with gusts to 30-35 mph.
+National Weather Service and the weather models used by the Division of Air Quality (DAQ) show the potential for high winds begging Monday morning and lasting throughout the evening.
+The forecast is for sustained winds 20-25 mph, with gusts to 35 mph.

-Air Quality directs all permittees to inspect their site(s) and employ Best Available Control Measures to stabilize all disturbed soils.
+DAQ directs all permittees to inspect their site(s) and employ Best Available Control Measures to stabilize all disturbed soils.
 Permittees with multiple sites should contact each site superintendent or dust monitor to ensure compliance with the Clark County Air Quality Regulations.

-BLASTING: This forecast is for wind gusts of 30-35 mph or more.
+BLASTING: This forecast is for wind gusts to 35 mph or more.
 Project operators should not load blasting materials or perform any blasting operations.
-You are required to monitor National Weather Service for wind speeds, if wind gusts above 25 mph are stated, discontinue charging additional blast holes.
+You are required to monitor National Weather Service reports for wind speeds; if wind gusts above 25 mph are forecast, discontinue charging additional blast holes.
 Limit the blast to holes charged at the time the wind report is made.